If you have spare laptop RAM sticks, you may get an itch to try them up on a desktop, which begs the question, can you use laptop RAM in desktop?

 PanoramaCircule Review Using AMD AM3+ System

-While majority of the users have warned against using the SO-DIMM to DIMM adapters on an AMD motherboards.
-One user, however, has made a comprehensive study on these adapter using an AM3+ system
+While most users have warned against using the SO-DIMM to DIMM adapters on AMD motherboards, one user has comprehensively studied this adapter using an AM3+ system.

-He was able to test RAM adapter on his AMD system albeit with issues.
+He tested the RAM adapter on his AMD system, albeit with issues.

-According to his tests, certain DDR3 sticks can work with ease while others fail in many occasions.
+According to his tests, specific DDR3 sticks can work efficiently, while others often fail.

-For instance, he first tested Hynix 2 x 4 GB DDR3 SO-DIMM, it worked just fine.
-He then tested Mushkin 2 x 4GB DDR 3 SO-DIMM which resulted in crashes on startup.
-He finally tested Samsung 2 x 8 GB DDR3 SO-DIMM which was basically highly unstable and resulted in crashes.
+For instance, when he first tested Hynix 2 x 4 GB DDR3 SO-DIMM, it worked fine.
+He then tried Mushkin 2 x 4GB DDR 3 SO-DIMM, which resulted in crashes on startup.
+He finally tested Samsung 2 x 8 GB DDR3 SO-DIMM, which was highly unstable and resulted in hits.

-The tests conducted above lead to following observations:
+The tests conducted above lead to the following observations:

-- DDR4 RAM adapter does work on newer newer Intel motherboard with little issues.
+- DDR4 RAM adapter does work on newer Intel motherboards with few issues.

 - DDR3 RAM adapter gives mixed results, albeit it does work on an AMD AM3+ system.

-So we have established that the answer to the question “can you use laptop RAM in desktop?” is a Yes.
+So we have established that the answer to the question “can you use laptop RAM on desktop?” is a Yes.

-However, just because you CAN use a laptop SO-DIMM RAM stick on a Desktop using a DIMM adapter, does not mean that you should.
+However, just because you CAN use a laptop SO-DIMM RAM stick on a desktop using a DIMM adapter does not mean you should.

-SO-DIMM to DIMM adapter are basically a gamble at the moment.
+SO-DIMM to DIMM adapters is a gamble at the moment.
 The frequency, the brand, latency, the motherboard chipset, and the processor all can result in mismatches and mixed results.

 Since the adapters are passive, they do not have any logic controllers to process the data.

-Because there are so many variables involved in making the SO-DIMM adapter work properly and since even if you make it work, you cannot be sure how stable the performance would be, I would personally advice against using them, particularly as your primary RAM.
+Because there are so many variables involved in making the SO-DIMM adapter work properly, and since even if you make it work, you cannot be sure how stable the performance would be, I would appreciate personal advice against using them, particularly as your primary RAM.

 Also Read: How to Check RAM Model and Brand?

-Again, the answer to the question ‘can you use laptop RAM in desktop’ is a yes.
-You can, if you have the adapter and the right type of system.
+Again, the answer to the question, “can you use laptop RAM on a desktop?” is a yes.
+You can if you have the adapter and the correct type of system.

-Unfortunately, most the SO-DIMM to DIMM listing on Amazon.com and other markets do not point out the potential compatibility issues, which naturally gives rise to many dissatisfied customers.
+Unfortunately, most of the SO-DIMM to DIMM listings on Amazon.com and other markets do not point out the potential compatibility issues, which naturally leads to many dissatisfied customers.